ashwanthkumar/gocd-janitor/README.md

   # (Optional) Global prefix while selecting the pipelines (default - "")
   pipeline-prefix = "pipeline-prefix"

+  # (Optional) Specify the list of pipelines you want to ignore
+  pipelines-to-ignore = ["pipeline1", "pipeline2"]

   # Override the versions to keep for specific pipelines
   # To leave this key blank, specify it like: pipelines = []
   pipelines = [{